 In a lucid dream, your mind produces experiences from the real world.

-Even though dream sex its possible, it is not the easiest thing.
+Even though intimate dreams are possible, they are not the easiest thing.

 It is definitely a tricky action.